+Previously, Alicja prepared her PhD studies with support from the German National Academic Foundation’s“exposé” scholarship and was the editor-in-chief of Contemporary Challenges: The Global Crime, Justice and Security Journal.
 In 2019 and 2020, Alicja worked – first as an intern and then as a research assistant – at GPPi, where she contributed to the institute’s work in human rights and democracy and peace and security.
 As part of her work, Alicja served as an editor for the PeaceLab Blog.
 Prior to her work at GPPi, Alicja served as a student director for STAND: the Student-Led Movement to End Mass Atrocities and took part in a European voluntary service with Aegis Trust, an international genocide prevention NGO, in London and Kigali.